momingulnar2000/flask-movie-api/README.md

 # flask-movie-api
-Rest API server with CRUD based routes using Python and MongoDB, and tested using Postman
+RestAPI server with CRUD based routes using Python and MongoDB, and tested using Postman

 # Movie API